Understanding and Celebrating the Feast of the Assumption

 Plant a Mary garden

 In Europe and throughout the world, it was (and is still) traditional to celebrate the Feast of the Assumption by bringing the summer harvest to be blessed.
 The first fruits — herbs, tomatoes, summer squash, etc. — are often associated with the Feast of the Assumption both because of the time of year and because Mary was the first believer in Jesus to experience the promised resurrection.
 She is the first fruit of a great coming harvest.
 This year, celebrate her Assumption Day by planting a Mary garden of your own.
 If you live in an apartment or dorm, consider a potted Mary garden in your window with a small statue or image of Our Lady and container full of potted herbs and flowers.
-Check out this great link with ideas for your very own Mary garden.
+Read more about the Mary’s Gardens Movement, and brainstorm ideas for your very own Mary garden.

 Eat!